amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ### Recommended day to start and end the sprint
 A lot of people like Monday - Friday sprints because they are easy to visualize.
 The only downside of that is that sprints have the planning at the start of the sprint and the demos/reviews at the end of the sprint.
 Mondays and Fridays are the days where people are more likely to be on vacation since they are near the weekend.
 As a result, I personally like the Wednesday to Wednesday sprints.

+### Retros
+Talk about what went well and what can be improved.
+Try to tackle at least one improvement action each sprint provided that at least one improvement action was mentioned in the retro.
+Have someone volunteer to be responsible for seeing this improvement action go through.

+It is generally a good idea for managers to step out of the retro so that teams can feel more comfortable communicating their recommendations.